Recognized as one of BC's Top Employers

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 22, 2018)

-Here are some of the reasons why North Vancouver, District of was selected as one of BC's Top Employers (2018):
+Here are some of the reasons why North Vancouver, Corporation of the District of was selected as one of BC's Top Employers (2018):

 - District of North Vancouver employees are encouraged to keep their skills up to date through a variety of in-house training programs, as well as tuition subsidies for courses both related and not directly related to their current position -- and also reaches out to the next generation of employees through paid internship and apprenticeship programs